 For example, the global footwear brand activated these audience segments on Facebook.
 They chose influencers who resonated with each segment to promote products that were known to be an interest of each group; for the suburban, petite-footed group, influencers chosen were known to also reflect the same attributes and vice-versa with the urban group.

 By understanding the shared interests of these high-value groups, the brand could more confidently personalise their messaging.
 It was during this influencer campaign that the cost of acquisition drastically reduced.

 Interestingly, the Pareto Principle or 80/20 rule was in full force here, with the two niche groups of customers making up a lion’s share of revenue.
 Another brand, Spyder, recently found that the Pareto Principle was true for them too, with their high-value customers representing roughly 80% of their revenue.

 Are you looking for segmentation strategies?
 We are fans of RFM, a classic transactional segmentation technique that can be a great place to begin a segmentation overhaul.

-In this particular case, the footwear brand found that knowing the size of their prospects would allow them to send them size matched ads, from the above-mentioned influencer campaign they knew that this information increased conversion.
+In this particular case, the footwear brand found that knowing the shoe size of their prospects would allow them to send them size matched ads.
+Informed by the above-mentioned influencer campaign, they knew that this information increased conversion.

 By sending out a survey to prospects requesting their shoe size the brand was able to channel this new data directly into their CDP.
-This knowledge levelled up their ability to better personalise all marketing to their customers and re-engage lapsed customers.
+This knowledge improved their ability to better personalise all customer communications and re-engage lapsed customers.

 Despite the changes in marketing over the last few years, marketers have learned that truly and genuinely understanding your customers is priority number one.
 However challenging the starting point may be, a better understanding of customer data leads always leads to an improvement in results and a better customer experience.

-Contact us today, and find out how to level up your Facebook campaigns with smarter data application.
+Contact us today to find out how to improve your Facebook campaigns with a customer data platform.